openalloc/SwiftSimpleTree/README.md

 #### Value retrieval

-- `func getChildValues(excludeValues: ValueSet) -> [T]`: Fetch the values of the child nodes.
+- `func getChildValues(traversal: Traversal, maxDepth: UInt, excludeValues: ValueSet) -> [T]`: Fetch the values of the child nodes.
 Optional list of values for children to be excluded, along with their progeny.
-Traversal is breadth-first.
+Traversal is `.breadthFirst` by default.
+NOTE: breadth-first with `maxDepth` not yet supported.

-- `func getChildValues(maxDepth: Int, excludeValues: ValueSet) -> [T]`: Fetch the values of the child nodes.
-Optional list of values for children to be excluded, along with their progeny.
-Traversal is depth-first.
+- `func getSelfAndChildValues(excludeValues: ValueSet) -> [T]`: Fetch values for the node and its child nodes.
+Includes value of current node.
+Optional list of values for nodes to be excluded, along with their progeny.
+Self is at the first level of depth, so `maxDepth: 0` returns `[]`.
+Traversal is breadth-first, by default.
+NOTE: breadth-first with `maxDepth` not yet supported.

 - `func getParentValue(excludeValues: ValueSet) -> T?`: Return the value of the immediate parent node, if any.
 Optional list of parent values to be excluded.
 A match will cause this function to return nil.

-- `func getParentValues(maxDepth: Int, excludeValues: ValueSet) -> [T]`: Return the values of the parent nodes, starting with immediate parent.
+- `func getParentValues(maxDepth: UInt, excludeValues: ValueSet) -> [T]`: Return the values of the parent nodes, starting with immediate parent.
 Optional list of parent values to be excluded.
 A match will exclude further ancestors.
 Optional limit on depth.

-- `func getSelfAndChildValues(excludeValues: ValueSet) -> [T]`: Fetch values for the node and its child nodes.
-Includes value of current node.
-Optional list of values for nodes to be excluded, along with their progeny.
-Traversal is breadth-first.

 ## See Also